Wilmslow Road: Theatres and cinemas

 Prince's Theatre was a theatre in Oxford Street from 1864 to 1940.
 It was built on a site on the corner of Lower Mosley Street by the architect Edward Salomons for the theatrical manager Charles Alexander Calvert.
 The theatre was the scene of a series of public-spirited dramatic enterprises, including those remarkable Shakespearean revivals organised successively by John Knowles and Charles Calvert.
 Later it became known for its pantomimes, from the mid-1890s until 1914.
 By the 1930s, it was in some financial difficulty and closed in 1940.
 After demolition and many years of delay the office block of Peter House was built on the site.

 The Palace Theatre on the junction of Whitworth Street opened in 1891.

 The Hippodrome, designed by Frank Matcham for Sir Oswald Stoll, was a 3,000-seat theatre built on the corner of Great Bridgewater Street, on part of the site of Hengler's Grand Cirque, and opened in December 1904.
 In 1934, it started showing films but the theatre was sold to Granada Theatres and closed in February 1935.
 The Hippodrome was demolished and replaced in October 1935 by the Theodore Komisarjevsky-designed 2,300-seat Gaumont, who acquired it from Granada shortly before opening.
 It was the grandest of Manchester's cinemas with a fine theatre organ.
+Norman Cocker was a notable organist there.
 After its eventual closure in January 1974 it was converted into Rotters nightclub and operated under several names until its closure in 1990.
 It was demolished and replaced by a NCP car park.

 Other cinemas which have existed in Oxford Street, Oxford Road or Wilmslow Road are: